vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: By way of providing you with some background.
 Our objective for the first 2 sessions
          today is to provide you with a way of thinking about programming and computing in general.
-         The ideas we want to present to you apply to all programming and programming languages even though we will be using Python for examples.
+         Most of the ideas we will present to you apply to all of programming and programming languages even though we will be using Python for examples.
 So for those of you who are already familiar with R or other programming languages, we hope you will still find these 2 sessions useful.

 **SAY**: A note for those of you who are already confident programmers.
 This morning
          may feel slow for you.
 We're covering the basics.
-Feel free to read ahead and complete the advanced exercises.
+Feel free to read ahead and try to complete some exercises.
 If you are a new programmer please follow along with me.
 There are a lot of new concepts that we will cover today and you will feel exhausted soon enough.
-We need not rush.
+We do not need to rush.

 **CMD**: Read out the quote from "How to Design Programs"